tanhakabir/WW84-Python-Lessons/site/secret_message/cracking.md

     # return the truth
     return trueWord
 ```
 Press the Play Button, and … nothing should happen … We only endowed the Python with the superpower, but didn’t invoke it.
-We will test it by invoking the lassoWord superpower on the word terra -- shifting by 13 should reveal the true word green.
+We will test it by invoking the lassoWord superpower on the word terra—shifting by 13 should reveal the true word “green.”

 ```python
 # try out the superpower on the phrase